-The Suunto D6i Novo makes it very easy to plan for dives without deco stops.
-If you want to dive without a decompression stop, use the PLAN NoDeco function.
+The Suunto D6i Novo makes it very easy to plan for dives with no decompression stops.
+If you want to dive without deco stops, use the PLAN NoDeco function.
 After entering the dive depth of the dive, the D6i makes the calculations needed to avoid the extra stop.

 All dive history from the previous 4 days, and calculated residual nitrogen are taken into account.

 Safety Stops, Depth Alarms and other features

 A critical part of most diving plans is the Safety Stops.
 These are widely considered good diving practice.

 The Suunto D6i has all recommended and mandatory safety stops.

 Whenever you dive below 30 feet (10 meters), a 3 minute countdown for the recommended safety stop is shown.
 This stop is taken in the 10 ft to 20 ft (3 to 6 meter) range.

 Deep Stop is On by default.
 As long as it's not turned off, this alarm will automatically activate when diving deeper than 65.6 feet (20 meters).
 If the Dive timer is displayed on the dive computer when Deep Stop is activated, the timer is replaced with Deep Stop.
 Once the Deep Stop is over, you're able to change between Deep Stop and the Timer.